 Tap and hold the Camera icon until all the icons begin to wriggle, then slide it to your Dock.
 In future it will be much easier to find when you are in your Home screen as you will know exactly where to tap.

 Fast-ish from inside any app

-Control Center is another option, but not necessarily the fastest way to open the Camera app.
-Flick up on your display (or swipe down from the top right of the display on an iPhone X or other FaceID device) and tap the Camera icon.
-You can do this from inside any app or from the Home page, but the disadvantage is you usually need to glance first before launching the app.
+Control Center is another way to open the Camera app from within any other app.
+While in the app, flick up on your display (or swipe down from the top right of the display on an iPhone X or other FaceID device) and tap the Camera icon.
+You can do this from inside any app or from the Home page, but the disadvantage is you usually need to take a glance at Control Center before launching the app.

 Siri can do it too

 Just like any other app, you can use Siri to open your Camera app, just say “Hey Siri, open Camera app”.
 This isn’t the fastest way to launch your Camera, but may come in handy in some scenarios.

 Use Volume Up for Burst